Semyon Barmotin: Recordings

 A "Meditation" for Military Wind Orchestra was recorded in 1994.
-However, the first significant recording of any of Barmotin's works seems to be Christopher Williams's 2019 world premiere recording of the 20 Preludes, Op.
+However, the first significant recording of any of Barmotin's works seems to be Christopher Williams's 2019 world premiere recording, for the Grand Piano label, of the 20 Preludes, Op.
 12, and the Theme and Variations, Op.
-1.
+1. Williams has since released two further discs of Barmotin's piano music.